duncanabraham/wmc/README.md

 So what is it?
 I had this idea that a motor controller could communicate over wifi which would mean only power is required.

+Hardware notes to follow ... none of this is tested yet

 By providing a basic API on the controller itself it can not only be incorporated into a project with basic wifi commands, but could also me managed by a central management tool which could potentially offer more advanced features (more on that later).